Chris Morris (satirist): Move into television and film

 In 1994, a BBC Two television series based on On the Hour was broadcast under the name The Day Today.
 The Day Today made a star of Morris, and marked the television debut of Steve Coogan's Alan Partridge character.
 The programme ended on a high after just one series, with Morris winning the 1994 British Comedy Award for Best Newcomer for his lead role as the Paxmanesque news anchor.

 In 1996, Morris appeared on the daytime programme The Time, The Place, posing as an academic, Thurston Lowe, in a discussion entitled "Are British Men Lousy Lovers?", but was found out when a producer alerted the show's host, John Stapleton.

-In 1997, the black humour which had featured in On the Hour and The Day Today became more prominent in Brass Eye, another spoof of the current affairs television documentary, shown on Channel 4.
+In 1997, the black humour that had featured in On the Hour and The Day Today became more prominent in Brass Eye, another spoof of the current affairs television documentary, shown on Channel 4.
 All three series satirised and exaggerated issues expected of news shows with Brass Eye focusing particularly on moral panics.
-The second episode for example, satirised drugs and the political rhetoric surrounding them.
+The second episode, for example, satirised drugs and the political rhetoric surrounding them.
 To help convey the satire, Morris invented a fictional drug by the name of "cake".
-In the episode, British celebrities and politicians describe the supposed symptoms in detail; David Amess mentioned the fictional drug at Parliament.
+In the episode, British celebrities and politicians describe the supposed symptoms in detail; David Amess even mentioned the fictional drug in parliament.
 In 2001, Morris satirised the moral panic regarding paedophilia in the most controversial episode of Brass Eye, "Paedogeddon".
 Channel 4 apologised for the episode after receiving criticism from tabloids and around 3,000 complaints from viewers, which, at the time, was the most for an episode of British television.
 The Daily Mail described Morris as "the most loathed man on TV".

 From 1997 to 1999, Morris created Blue Jam for BBC Radio 1, a surreal, taboo-breaking radio show set to an ambient soundtrack.
 It was adapted for Channel 4 as Jam, broadcast in 2000.
-Morris released a 'remix' version of this, entitled Jaaaaam.
+Morris released a "remix" version of this, called Jaaaaam.

 In 2002, Morris directed the short film My Wrongs #8245–8249 & 117.
-It was the first release by Warp Films and won the 2003 Bafta for best short film.
-In 2005 Morris worked on the sitcom Nathan Barley, based on the character created by Charlie Brooker for his website TVGoHome (Morris had contributed to TVGoHome on occasion, under the pseudonym 'Sid Peach').
+It was the first release by Warp Films and won the 2003 BAFTA Award for best short film.
+In 2005, Morris worked on the sitcom Nathan Barley, based on the character created by Charlie Brooker for his website TVGoHome (Morris had contributed to TVGoHome on occasion, under the pseudonym "Sid Peach").
 Co-written by Brooker and Morris, the series was broadcast on Channel 4 in early 2005.